 What Does 2021 Look Like For Recruitment Agencies?

 Recruitment companies were hit particularly hard in the first lockdown and many of the larger agencies embraced technology to ensure they did not suffer too much with their teams working remotely.
-Some agencies took this as an opportunity to review their tech set up and embrace cloud technology and invested their bounce back loans and grants to make the company more efficient and leaner ready for when the economy reverted back to some sort of normality in 2021.
+Some agencies took this as an opportunity to review their tech set up and embrace cloud technology and invested their bounce back loans and grants to make the company more efficient and leaner ready for 2021.

 TIP 1 – Make sure your technology is fit for remote working and efficient for the new norm working remotely and in the office